github/codeql/ql/src/Security/CWE-077/EnvPathInjectionCritical.md

 ### Incorrect Usage

-Consider the following basic setup where an environment variable `MYVAR` is set and used in different steps:
+Consider the following basic setup where an environment variable `PATH` is set:

 ```yaml
 steps: